Congo River Alliance

-The Congo River Alliance (Alliance Fleuve Congo; AFC) is a Congolese rebel coalition led by former Independent National Electoral Commission President Corneille Nangaa.
+The Congo River Alliance (Alliance Fleuve Congo; AFC) is a Congolese rebel coalition and rival government led by former Independent National Electoral Commission President Corneille Nangaa.
 The coalition consists of armed opposition groups and political parties that seek to overthrow the internationally recognised government of the Democratic Republic of the Congo.
 The coalition's principal member is the March 23 Movement (M23), a Rwandan-backed rebel group which has been the target of economic sanctions by the United States and United Nations.